The best of Irving Fine’s work is touched by genius and has stayed in limited circulation on the concert stage.

 Music for Piano is almost as good.
 It’s perfectly written for the instrument.
-Indeed, my sense is that all of Fine’s music is idiomatic no matter the orchestration.
+Indeed, all of Fine’s music is idiomatic no matter the orchestration.
 (Speaking of which, I’m regrettably unimpressed with Joel Spiegelman’s lightweight transcription of Music for Piano into Music for Orchestra.)

-The Sonata for Violin and Piano is not as well-balanced structurally: unusually for Fine, some ideas wear out their welcome.
+The Sonata for Violin and Piano is not as well-balanced structurally; some ideas wear out their welcome.
 It’s still worth hearing, as is the Toccata Concertante, a blaze of efficient motion slightly undercut by an overwhelming emphasis on the octatonic scale.
 The best parts of the Toccata have an engaging lyric sweep over compelling counterpoint.

 Notturno for strings and harp (1950–51)